googleapis/cloud-trace-nodejs/plugins.md

-# Trace Plugin API Developer Guide
+# Trace Plugin Developer Guide

-**Note: The Trace Plugin API is experimental and is subject to change without notice.**
+**Note: The Trace API is experimental and is subject to change without notice.**

 The trace agent is driven by a set of plugins that describe how to patch a module to generate trace spans when that module is used.
 We provide plugins for